ElusiveMind/probo-docker/README.md

 _Default: null_
 When AwsS3Storage is configured as the asset receiver storage method, this is the access key id for the account used to store files.

+**AWS_ENDPOINT**
+_Default: null_
+If you have a custom end point that is used for something like a MinIO server, you can specify it here.

 **AWS_SECRET_ACCESS_KEY**
 _Default: null_
 When AwsS3Storage is configured as the asset receiver storage method, this is the secret access key for the account used to store files.